carbonXIII/PomodoroApp/README.md

 - [Ishaan Bhattacharya / ishaanb555](https://github.com/ishaanb555) - - Completed user stories 12 and 24 and their corresponding requirements (made a login screen with a hide password functionality) and then wrote some manual tests for them as they are mostly just xml code and used for UI purposes.
 - [Jordan Richards / thefinalstarman](https://github.com/thefinalstarman) - - Finished up the rest of the code for user story 1, including wiring the task detail and timer screens.
 Wrote tests for most of the requirements.
 - [Kevin Perez / KaeWing](https://github.com/KaeWing) - - Completed most of story 11 which requires some sort of notification system to be implemented once the timer is done.
 Will have to revise again once app is further in development.
-- [Kimberly Szekely / Kimberly Szekely](https://github.com/KimberlySzekely) - - Designed UI mockup to match current implemented UI.
-Designed dark mode UI mockup to match current implemented UI.
+- [Kimberly Szekely / Kimberly Szekely](https://github.com/KimberlySzekely) - - Continued user story 5 to match current implemented UI.
+Started user story 16 to have a dark mode that matched the currently implemented UI.
 - [Timothy Phillips / Timothy-Phillips](https://github.com/Timothy-Phillips) - - Explored methods for integration with Google Calendar and Trello.
 Produced and edited the demonstration video.

 ## Product Demonstration